anandrajaram21/anandrajaram21/README.md

 <h1 align="center">Hello 👋, I'm Anand Rajaram</h1>
 <h3 align="center">Web Security Researcher and CTF Player</h3>

-I am a student of Class 12 studying in Sri Kumaran Childrens Home - CBSE.
+I am a student of Class 12 studying in Bangalore, India.
 I started programming at the age of 14, and have loved it ever since.
 The first language i ever learnt was Java, after which my focus shifted primarily to Python and JavaScript.

 I absolutely love anything related to cybersecurity and pentesting.
 The feeling you get when you finally pwn a system is priceless.
 I also love containers, virtualization and Docker.